grugq/urxvt-ctx/README.md

 regular expression  "title for menu"  exec|send|menu cmd line args %s

 /regular expression/ - (Not enclosed in `/`) either the word `MATCHALL` or a regular expression.
-If it is a regular expression then the option will only appear if the regex matches the selection.
+If a regular expression then the corresponding option will only appear if it matches the selection.

+"title" - a title line that'll appear in the menu, with an optional %s that will be replaced by the selection text.
+NOTE: This line can be a maximum of 40 chars long.

 * `exec` - execute a program, e.g. `firefox -url %s`
 * `send` - send text to the terminal input, e.g. `nmap -sS -n -v %s`